VeniVidiVici/givtcp-power-flow-card/README.md

 # HACS-Installation

 1. [install HACS](https://hacs.xyz/docs/installation/installation) you need to install this first.
-2. inisde home-assistant go to HACS -> Frontend then click the 3 dots in the upper right hand corner.
+2. inside home-assistant go to HACS -> Frontend then click the 3 dots in the upper right hand corner.
 3. select Custom repositories from the menu and enter https://github.com/VeniVidiVici/givtcp-power-flow-card in the Repository box and select Lovelace for the Category.
 4. install the givtcp-power-flow-card using the UI

+# Multiple Invertors and Batteries

+Currently multiple invertors and batteries support is limited, total power is calculated by adding all the invertors together and the same for the batteries.
+State of Charge is calculated by averaging all the batteries together.
+Clicking on an entity will show the details for the first battery or invertor in the list, this is a limitation of the way[home-assistant](home-assistant.io) handles these popups.

+Future versions will allow you to list invertors and batteries separately on the card.